Get to work ASAP! We have employers who will hire you without experience.

 Driving a commercial truck for a living, short or long-term, local or over-the-road, is a great way to make a living for your family and enjoy the freedom of the open road.
 And you can be licensed and driving in as little as 35 days!

 - Does my military-issued truck driver’s license transfer to a state CDL?
+If I was an 88M MOS in the Army, does that experience or license transfer to civilian life?

 - What documentation do I need from my command to qualify for a license waiver program?